akuklev/algebraic-theories/star-is-more-than-type.md

 The `*` is more than type
 =========================

 We propose (a sketch of) an extension HOCC of the Higher Observational Type Theory (HOTT) by a first-class notion of Reedy categories and parametric quantifiers enabling natural handling of higher categorical objects and naturally occuring seemingly large categories.
-This extension encompases simplicial types and other Reedy presheaf types without reccuring to any kind of non-univalent equality.
+This extension provides simplicial types and other Reedy presheaf types without reccuring to any kind of non-univalent equality.

-In this framework, it will be possible to introduce the notion of extended inductive types (a further generalization of quotient inductive-inductive types) to encompass bidirectionally presentable domain-specific type theories and develop functorial semantics for their models, thus extending the notion of generalized algebraic theories a step further.
+This framework also allows to introduce the notion of extended inductive types (a further generalization of quotient inductive-inductive types) that embrace bidirectionally presentable domain-specific type theories and to develop functorial semantics for their models, thus extending the notion of generalized algebraic theories a step further.
 In particular the type-theoretic definition of weak (Grothendieck-Maltsiniotis) ω-categories by E. Finster, S. Mimram et al. turns out to be an extended algebraic definition.

 This work heavily builds upon (mostly unpublished) ideas of C. McBride.